The following courses are highly recommended for all SAFE positions:

 • Promoting transparency between RROC and the SRRC staff.

-• Attend weekly RROC Board meetings to represent the Southeast Asian Community.
+• Attend weekly RROC Board meetings to represent SAFE and advocate on issues relevant to the Southeast Asian Community.

-• Provide the Southeast Asian community (SEA Leaders) with updates from the RROC Board.
+• Provide the Southeast Asian community with updates from the RROC Board.

 • Allocating funding to support SRRC initiatives.